PINTO0309/onnx2tf/docs/flatbuffer_direct_pytorch_regression_2026-07-14.md

 - `logical_layout_permutation` from `ir.py`.

 Architecture tests now enforce these compatibility bindings in addition to enforcing implementation ownership.
-No algorithm, public API, artifact name, dependency, or TensorFlow boundary was changed.
+That initial compatibility-binding checkpoint changed no algorithm, public API, artifact name, dependency, or TensorFlow boundary; the bounded inherited-failure repairs performed afterward are documented below.

 The focused regression gates pass, and one lightweight real model generated and numerically validated the TFLite, native PyTorch package, TorchScript,